 The following table highlights the specific parameters supported by setup for the agent, including when deployed using Automation DSC.

-1. To extract the agent installation files, from an elevated command prompt run MMASetup-<platform>.exe /c and it will prompt you for the path to extract files to.
+- To extract the agent installation files from an elevated command prompt, run MMASetup-<platform>.exe /c, which will prompt you for the path to extract files.
 Alternatively, you can specify the path bypassing the arguments MMASetup-<platform>.exe /c /t:<Full Path>.

 setup.exe /qn NOAPM=1 ADD_OPINSIGHTS_WORKSPACE=1 OPINSIGHTS_WORKSPACE_AZURE_CLOUD_TYPE=0 OPINSIGHTS_WORKSPACE_ID="<your workspace ID>" OPINSIGHTS_WORKSPACE_KEY="<your workspace key>" AcceptEndUserLicenseAgreement=1